mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 20 May 2025

-- The average temperature today is 10.16˚C,
+- The average temperature today is 11.6˚C,
-- With highs of 10.85˚C and lows of 8.8˚C,
+- With highs of 12.61˚C and lows of 10.38˚C,
-- It may feel like 9.35˚C with scattered clouds
+- It may feel like 10.77˚C with clear sky
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 81%
+- The pressure is 1023hPa and humidity is 75%
 - The sun will rise at 04:07 and set at 20:02

 <!-- weather_marker ends -->